Children's Code Authorization:

 Diversion programs focus on teaching skills and providing opportunities to practice those skills.
 Clients are assigned to programs based on their need.
 The length of time in Diversion varies depending upon the individual needs of the client, but a participant must perform a minimum of 30 hours of community service, and complete restitution.

 These are group settings in which clients learn such things as life skills, problem solving, conflict resolution, critical thinking and reasoning skills.
-Groups are based on gender, age, language and need
+Groups are based on gender and age.

 This includes Educational Enhancement and Substance Abuse Screening and Treatment.
 Clients in the Educational Enhancement program receive visits at school by staff members, and get regular feedback about attendance, behavior and performance.
 They may also be involved in a tutoring program that provides homework help and topic-specific instruction.
 A full service computer lab including Microsoft Word and the internet is available, along with English as a second language.
 Substance Abuse Screening is conducted on all clients.
 Referrals are made to the TASC program for those clients with substance abuse issues.

 In a number of cases, the victims of crime or community members affected by crime can meet face to face with the person who committed the crime.
-Restorative justice involves trained staff and/or community members who help ensure both the victim and offender receive answers to their questions as they work toward restoration and closure.
+This process involves trained staff and/or community members who help ensure both the victim and offender receive answers to their questions as they work toward restoration and closure.